Mt. Carmel

 If you are on the Mt.
 Carmel Scenic Byway then you are deep in the heart

 of Color County.
-The color comes from vegetation but also from the
+The color comes from vegetation, water and the

 varied shades of red in the sandstone.
 Iron oxide, is responsible